jlicari-pvcc/pvcc-RPSUD.github.io/README.md

 ##pvcc-RPSUD.github.io

-Before clicking on these links below, be sure to read the _Rock Paper Scissors Ultra Deluxe - Design Document_ PDF file first.
+Before playing the game and clicking on these links below, be sure to read the _Rock Paper Scissors Ultra Deluxe - Design Document_ PDF file first.
 Thank you!

 Underlined links embedded into the design document:
 - https://www.whatbeatsrock.com/